 Make a reservation for your stay in Prague!

 Would you like to have a stylish and at the same time comfortable accommodation?
 The best way how to get to know the local culture and to find new friends is through Airbnb.
-Every time we travel to a new country we use this kind of way of accommodation.
+Every time we travel to a new country we use this kind of accommodation.
 Therefore, we can truly recommend it!
 Moreover, we have provided a discount of 750 Czech crowns for your first stay – it is a worth a try, isn’t it?

 - Metro is of a soviet design, and is built to have the biggest transit capacity possible.